EasyRPG/easyrpg.org/content/player/guide/webplayer.md

   * index.js
   * games/

-If you want to _try it locally_ you need a HTTP server.
-Just opening the ``index.html`` in your browser will not work.
-If you don't have a local webserver the simplest way is installing Python and running ``python -m http.server``.
-Then open ``http://localhost:8000/`` in your browser and navigate to your directory.

 #### Deploying a game on your server

 Because RPG Maker games refer to files without extension and querying the server for every supported extension would be slow, you need to run a small tool to generate a file called ``index.json`` (containing a game file list index with extensions) for every game before uploading.
 The tool is called ``gencache``.

 You can get the tool here: